Complete the admissions process and meet with an academic advisor at El Centro College.

 Medical Laboratory Technology (MLT) program courses are offered on a full-time basis during daytime hours only.
 However, many support courses — including Health Occupations Core Curriculum classes — are available for both day or evening schedules.
 MLT courses must be completed in the semester in which they are scheduled in the curriculum.

 Classes are offered both at the El Centro College Downtown Campus (801 Main St.) and at its Center for Allied Health and Nursing, a block north (301 N. Market St. at Pacific).

 El Centro College’s Center for Allied Health and Nursing comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.

 The center’s high-tech equipment includes:

 Find out more about accreditation and affiliations.

 The Medical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (8410 W. Bryn Mawr, Suite 670; Chicago, Ill.
-60631-3415; 773-714-8880).
+60631-3415; Phone: 773-714-8880).
 It is the only accredited MLT program within the five-county area of Dallas, Parker, Rockwall, Hunt and Denton.